-A full survey requires that the Surveyor goes over the structure and surface of the house to advise you of any problems.
-He must tell you about things like dry rot, insufficient support, poorly built extensions, subsidence etc. so that you can make an informed decision whether to buy the house and should you pay the price.
+Surveyors must tell you about things like dry rot, insufficient support, poorly built extensions and subsidence so that you can make an informed decision whether or not to buy the house and if should you pay the asking price.

-If your survey was not adequate and you suffer a loss then our expert Professional Negligence Solicitors can advise if you can claim from your Surveyor for the loss in value of your home or, if less, the cost of making it right.
-This is the difference between what you paid and what you should have paid and allows you to recover your loss in paying over the odds.
+If your house survey was not adequate and you suffer a loss then our expert professional negligence solicitors can advise if you can claim from your surveyor for the loss in value of your home or, if less, the cost of making it right.
+This is the difference between what you paid and what you should have paid; it allows you to recover any loss you made paying over the odds.

 You must be careful to ensure that you seek expert legal advice as soon as possible as you have a period of six years from the date of the survey to bring a claim against a surveyor.